Find Affordable College Courses

 Kansas City, MO

-You’ll join some of the best and brightest minds around you if you attend Rockhurst University.
-The school came in at #3 on this year’s Best Communication Sciences Schools in Missouri list.
-Located in the large city of Kansas City, Rockhurst is a private not-for-profit college with a small student population.
+Out of the 11 schools in Missouri that were part of this year’s ranking, Rockhurst University landed the # 3 spot on the list.
+Located in the city of Kansas City, Rockhurst is a private not-for-profit college with a small student population.

 Read More…